 Her brother is named Mimir, which is the guy that would be beheaded later in life, only to be found on the dirt by her son Odin.

 It is uncertain what the name Bestla means, but scholars have proposed that it could probably have a connection to her status as married.
-Bestla could be an ancient word for wife, a word that has slipped out of memory, but this is just speculations.
+Bestla could be an ancient word for wife, a word that has slipped out of memory, but this is just speculation.

 Old Norse: Áðr Burs synir bjóðum umb ypðu, þeir er Miðgarð mæran skópu.